atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 *
 0t
 .
 213
-“upon them before the appointed day, *^ “inform them who you are.”
+“upon them before the appointed day, *^ “inform them who you are."
 /
 Maria undertook to write a card to
 Lady Lumley, which should infallibly bring her.
 She accordingly Sat down, and addrefsej one to Berkiey square,